 (3) HAND-WASHING AND DRYING FACILITIES.
-Hand-washing facilities shall be provided in all places of employment and public buildings in accordance with the requirements of this subsection.
+Hand-washing facilities shall be provided in all places of employment and public buildings as specified in the occupancy chapters of ILHR 54 to 62.

 (a) Lavatories.
 Except as provided in sub.
 (6), lavatories shall be of an approved type and shall be provided with hot and cold running water.
 The faucets of such lavatories shall be of a type which limits the flow of water through the faucet, after the handle is released, to not more than one gallon.
 Lavatories in toilet rooms of private living units shall be equipped to limit the flow of water to not more than 3 gallons per minute.
 The lavatories may be equipped with a hot and cold regulating device.
 If a multiple-use lavatory is installed, 24 lineal inches of wash sink or 20 inches measured along the edge of a circular basin will be considered equivalent to one lavatory.